kristofsajdak/hapi-rx-sse/README.md

 hapiRxSSE.stream(createObservable(), req, reply);
 ```

-Simply invoke it within a route handler to stream the Rxjs Observable event objects over SSE
+Simply invoke it within a route handler to stream back the Rxjs Observable values as Server-Sent Events.

 ```javascript
 server.route({